Walgreens The Thread

 Can you get a cold sore without having herpes?

 No, you can't get a true cold sore without having herpes.
-By definition, a cold sore is caused by the herpes simplex virus type 1 (HSV-1).
-Other lesions on the mouth, lips or gums can be caused by other viruses (such as coxsackievirus, common in young children), but a true cold sore is caused by HSV-1.
+Other lesions on or around the mouth, lips or gums can be caused by other viruses, such as coxsackievirus, which is common in young children.
+Other lesions may also be caused by other health conditions, such as vitamin deficiencies, autoimmune conditions, fungal infections, or bacterial infections, such as acne.
+A true cold sore lesion is only caused by the herpes simplex virus.

 Can you get cold sores from kissing?